kjhealy/kieranhealy.hugo/content/blog/burn-notice/index.markdown

 {{< /code >}}

-I'm not going to show you the whole thing, all eight years of hourly data, because that would make me---and indeed perhaps you---feel a little queasy.
+I'm not going to show you the whole thing---a large faceted grid of all eight years of hourly data---because that would make me, and indeed perhaps you, feel a little queasy.
 But here's a typical recent month:

 {{% figure src="burn-detail.png" alt="A detail from the plot." caption="A detail from the big graph." %}}

 Days of the month are on the x-axis, hours of the day on the y-axis.
 Where a cell is filled in, there's at least one activity measure for that hour.
 Where the grid cell is white, there's no data.
 You can see two things from this detail.
 The first thing is that on most weekday mornings I go for a run.
-It's not like I'm sedentary for the rest of the day, but given that this is a detail from a graph covering eight years of hourly data, the only reliable signal that jumps out from the background is running for a while.
-The second thing is that recently I have been experimenting with wearing my Watch while sleeping, but more often than not I forget to put it back on after taking it off to charge in the evenings.
-While I'm sure there are other things to be found in this data, and while, in fairness, some of the features of this sort of monitoring---like fall detection, and AFib triggering---are properly important, I am not entirely convinced that collecting this much data about me personally is going to be of much use to anyone.
+Now, to be clear, it's not like I spend the rest of the day entirely comatose.
+But given that this is a detail from a graph covering eight years of hourly data, the only reliable signal that jumps out from the background is running for a while.
+The second thing is that, recently, I have been experimenting with wearing my Watch while sleeping, but more often than not I forget to put it back on after taking it off to charge in the evenings.
+I'm sure there are other things to be found in this data.
+And I haven't even looked at some of the other files yet. (`StairAscentSpeed.csv`? `TimeInDaylight.csv`? `WalkingAsymmetryPercentage.csv`?
+So many options.)
+And, in fairness, some of the features of this sort of monitoring---like fall detection, and AFib triggering---are properly important and very useful.
+But I am still not entirely convinced that collecting this much data about me personally is going to be of much use to anyone.